 District 61 was created on July 1, 1958.
 It had its beginnings in 1956 when a group of Canadian Toastmasters from then District 34 in upper New York State decided to form two all-Canadian Districts.
 Districts 60-P and 61-P were granted provisional status in 1957 and became fully fledged Districts in their own right one year later on July 1, 1958.
 Of the 14 chartered clubs that came to District 61 from District 34, three still exist today:

 This growth pattern has continued to the present day.
 In 18 of the past 22 years, District 61 has achieved Distinguished District recognition or better, including Select Distinguished status six times (1987, 1999, 2000, 2002, 2005 and 2007) and President’s Distinguished status four times (1984, 1993, 1998 and 2004).

-Under the leadership of District Governor J. P. Champagne in 1989-90, District 61 reached the milestone mark of 50-plus clubs, and in 1997-1998, District Governor Jack Gammon DTM successfully led District 61 to 1st place in North America and 3rd place in the world.
+Under the leadership of District Governor J. P. Champagne in 1989-90, District 61 reached the milestone mark of 50-plus clubs, and in 1997-1998, District Governor Jack Gammon DTM led District 61 to 1st place in North America and 3rd place in the world.
 The number of clubs in the District then quickly doubled in 1998-99 with more than 100 under the leadership of District Governor Chris Ford, DTM.
-Under the leadership of District Governor 2011-2012, Beverley Miranda DTM, our numbers topped over the 200 club mark.
+Under the leadership of District Governor 2011-2012, Beverley Miranda DTM, our numbers topped the 200 club mark.

-District 61 is home to Five Past International Directors.
+District 61 is home to five Past International Directors:

 - Muriel How, DTM, was elected for a two-year term beginning in 1987 at the International Convention in Chicago, Illinois.